selftaught/ImgurAPI/README.md

 # return to user's browser for manual authorization
 ```

+### Authentication
 Once the application has been authorized, the access token, refresh token and expires_in values will be passed to the callback endpoint URL that was specified during application registration.
-The callback endpoint should collect the values and store them somewhere your client calling code on the backend can pull the access token from and then pass it to the client.
+The callback endpoint should collect the values and store them somewhere your code on the backend can pull the access token from and then pass it to the client.

 ```perl
 my $access_token = get_access_token_from_some_db();